team-sviluppo/cc_urlcontent_prompt/README.md

 The plugin automatically get the content of the url and substitute the placeholder with the URL content.

-The plugina utomatically remove from ulr content this HTML tags:
+The plugina automatically remove from URL content this HTML tags:

 ["script", "noscript", "link", "style", "head", "footer", "header", "nav"]